Skip to main content

 There are a number of situations that can trigger anxiety in dogs, just like in humans.
 And some pups that are fine during the day can feel anxious at night which can result in a lack of sleep.
 Some of the main causes of anxiety in dogs include new environments, separation, fear, aging, and under-stimulation.

 So it’s important to make sure your dog is well exercised both mentally and physically, and feels safe in the space where they’re expected to sleep.
-Age, social fears, and separation anxiety can be harder to cure quickly, and might require behavioral training or supplements to help them settle at night.
+Age, social fears, and separation anxiety can be harder to cure quickly, and might require behavioral training or supplements/supplements to help them settle at night.

 Change